 On 5 August 2019, the Court appointed Julien Irving, Andrew Poxon and Alex Cadwallader, all of Leonard Curtis, as Special Administrators of SVS Securities Plc (SVS), following an application by the Directors.
-The Joint Special Administrators are currently considering the options for the business going forward, including a sales process of the whole or part of the business.
-They will be speaking with interested parties about this.

 What is the FSCS and will they cover any losses?

 The FSCS protects consumers when financial services firms fail.
 It is the compensation scheme for customers of UK authorised financial services firms.
 It has eligibility criteria both in respect of the people and businesses who are covered.

 The FSCS will cover custody assets and client money shortfalls, including the costs associated with their distribution back to clients, for eligible clients up to £85,000.

 The Special Administrators will work with the FSCS to determine the position and will provide further updates.